Vendors: Appointing an agent

-The fee can be based on a Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. or series of services, such as holding open for inspections, negotiating the An agreement that the law will enforce. and collecting the deposit, or it can be a commission on the price.
+The fee can be based on a service or series of services, such as holding open for inspections, negotiating the contract and collecting the deposit, or it can be a commission on the price.

 Vendors should ask for a detailed price list from the agent before signing the estate agent’s authority.

 Victoria has enacted underquoting laws that apply to residential properties.
 Agents must prepare a statement of information for each residential property they are engaged to sell.
 The statement of information must include an indicative selling price for the property, details of the three most comparable properties and the suburb’s median house or unit price.
-Complaints about underquoting are dealt with by Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Affairs Victoria (www.consumer.vic.gov.au).
+Complaints about underquoting are dealt with by Consumer Affairs Victoria.

 Advice to vendors

 Shop around for an agent.
 You should consider the costs, and the agent’s competence and experience before making your choice.
 It is also recommended that you conduct thorough negotiations before appointing an agent.
 Negotiations should cover the type of appointment, commission and advertising costs.